largeostrich/largeostrich.github.io/projects.md

 ## [EDSAC Peripherals, Reimagined](https://github.com/embecosm/edsac-peripherals)

 Created reimagined versions of the peripherals used by the 1950s computer EDSAC, designed to be 3D printed to give the next generation an understanding of the history of computing.
+Presented at ORCONF at the Wuthering Bytes festival, 2017.

 ## [Student Robotics - Where's me Jumper Team BRK](https://twitter.com/wherejumper)

 Competed in UK Student Robotics competition in 2016 with a team named after a song by Sultans of Ping FC, came 4th out of about 50 teams.
 Personally responsible for our box flipping mechanism.

+## Pedal Car

+Built about 2012, I think.
+Capable of 24 mph, had fully independent front suspension, no rear suspension.
+3 speed Sturmey Archer and rear axle setup from a Pashley tricycle, but didn't really have any effective brakes so was tricky to stop.
+I should find a picture cause it was rather complicated.